How Much Does It Cost to Fill in a Pool in 2025?

 The cost to fill in a concrete pool ranges between $3,000 and $15,000.
 Partial fills are a common method for filling in concrete pools, as this option avoids the need for concrete removal and helps keep costs down.

 The cost to fully remove the concrete is on the higher end of the average range.
-With a full removal, the concrete must be broken up into pieces and hauled off, requiring heavy equipment and additional labor.
+With a complete removal, the concrete must be broken up into pieces and hauled off, requiring heavy equipment and additional labor.

 Fiberglass